Before There Was A Chesapeake Bay

 The Mighty Susquehanna Is Ailing

-One intervention that could be instrumental in improving the river's health is including it in the Environmental Protection Agency's 303(d) Impaired Waters List.
+One intervention that could be instrumental in improving the river's health is its inclusion in the Environmental Protection Agency's 303(d) Impaired Waters List.
 This list includes rivers and streams across the country that are significantly impaired and designates them for additional study and superior restoration investments and ensures that each of these waterways will have a recovery plan.

-CBF has been petitioning Pennsylvania's governors and Department of Environmental Protection (DEP) to include the Lower Susquehanna in its 303(d) recommendations for several years.
-Although DEP has increased study of the river's impairment, it still has not recommended inclusion on the Impaired Waters List.
-Meanwhile, the health of the smallmouth bass fishery continues to suffer.
+CBF petitioned Pennsylvania's governors and Department of Environmental Protection (DEP) to include the Lower Susquehanna in its 303(d) recommendations for several years.
+The2018 report included a 46-mile segment of the river to be impaired for aquatic life.

 The Susquehanna River is the source of drinking water for millions of Pennsylvanians and is an economic engine for tourism and recreation.
 Though the river's health is making progress under Pennsylvania's Clean Water Blueprint, agricultural runoff, acid mine drainage, and polluted urban runoff continue to contaminate the Susquehanna, its tributaries, and the Chesapeake Bay.